 Flow number of third-country nationals in detention or in alternatives in the context of return procedures who absconded.
-Data expressed In absolute figures per year.
+Data expressed in absolute figures per year.
 Data expressed in absolute figures.
 Reference years: 2017, 2018, 2019 (Please provide data for each year)

-of irregular migrants in return procedures (including pre-removal) # who absconded before removal is implemented

-Detention (Absolute figures)

-Alternatives to detention 1 (NAME)

-Alternatives to detention 2 (NAME)

-Alternatives to detention 3 (NAME)

-Alternatives to detention 4 (NAME)
+2017, 2016, 2019 (Flease provide data for each year) of irregular migrants in return procedures (including pre-removal) # who absconded before removal is implemented Detention (Absolute figures) N/A N/A Alternatives to detention 1 REGULAR REPORTING TO THE AUTHORITIES N/A N/A Alternatives to detention 2 DEPOSIT OF FINANCIAL GUARANTEE N/A N/A Alternatives to detention 3 OBLIGATION TO STAY AT AN ASSIGNED PLACE, INCLUDING A RECEPTION CENTRE N/A N/A Alternatives to detention 4 CASE MANAGEMENT N/A N/A